Reaching the Lost to Impact a Community

-Saving Grace Ministries, Inc. is a Buffalo-based 501(c)(3) nonprofit dedicated to serving men and women under supervision by the NYS Department of Corrections and Community Supervision (formerly NYS Parole).
-Over the past ten years, SGM has developed relationships with partner organizations in Rochester and Elmira, New York, as well as Tampa, Florida, each of which operates a partner "Grace House" program in their respective cities.
+Saving Grace Ministries, Inc. is a Buffalo-based 501(c)(3) nonprofit dedicated to serving men and women referred by the Erie County Departmen of Social Services.
+Over the past ten years, SGM has developed relationships with partner organizations in Rochester, New York, as well as Tampa, Florida, each of which operates a partner "Grace House" program in their respective cities.

 SGM was founded on the premise that faith-based organizations are able to accomplish goals that many times government cannot.
 Through strategic partnerships, linkage agreements with area providers, and the support of the community of faith, SGM has reached thousands of men and women returning to Erie County since opening the first "Grace House" program facility in 2001.